Click here to download the FAO, MUFPP Secretariat and RUAF MUFPP Monitoring Framework publication.

-The Milan Urban Food Policy Pact is building a monitoring framework process to assess the progress made by cities in achieving more sustainable food systems, and therefore in the implementation of the Pact.
+The Milan Urban Food Policy Pact has built a monitoring framework process to assess the progress made by cities in achieving more sustainable food systems, and therefore in the implementation of the Pact.

 Although the non-binding nature of the agreement, many MUFPP cities have in fact requested to identify MUFPP measurable indicators and targets to monitor their progress.
 Following this request, the Municipality of Milan and FAO joined forces to work on a monitoring framework in line with cities’ capabilities and administrative obligations.